Coca flourishes in Mexico in the shadow of synthetic drugs

 Also Central America

-In a context in which Mexican cartels have come to control almost the entire trafficking chain in Colombia, coca crops are also flourishing in Honduras and Guatemala, once just transit points for the drug from South America.
+In a context in which the Mexican cartels have come to control almost the entire trafficking chain in Colombia, Coca crops also flourish in Honduras and Guatemala, once just transit points for the drug from South America.

 According to Honduran authorities, since 2017 the drug traffickers began to finance these crops, while in 2021 in Guatemala 1.7 million plants were destroyed.